 Among his long list of accomplishments, Roger has received the Champion New Zealand Trainer of the Year award and has become one of New Zealand’s most iconic trainers.

-In a training career that spans over nearly four decades, Roger has trained over 1100 winners (45 in Australia), 28 Group One winners and 135 stakes winners.
+In a training career that spans over nearly four decades, Roger has trained over 1200 winners (47 in Australia), including the winners of 31 Group One races and 148 stakes races.

 Born and raised in the beautiful Hawke’s Bay region on the East Coast of New Zealand, Robert’s affinity for the equine athlete struck at an early age.